all-in-one-of/Eve/README.md

 Select location of your project on hard drive, enter project name and Houdini build number and press "Create Project" button.
 Go to `<projectLocation>/PREP/PIPELINE/`, run Houdini with `runHoudini.bat` and do your CGI magic!

-#### Documentation
-Refer to [Eve wiki](https://github.com/kiryha/Houdini/wiki) for more info about pipeline usage and some fancy tutorials!